 Clean Beaches, Historic Forts, Colorful Markets and Must-see Attractions

 Most tourists visit Goa for its famous beaches and nightlife.
 Sure enough, Goa has some of Asia’s best beaches and a nightlife scene that is often compared with Bangkok, Langkawi, Koh Phi Phi, Koh Phangan, and Boracay.
 But this small Indian state offers much more.
 Our list of the top 22 tourist places in Goa will give you a peek of the best attractions you can see and the activities there.

 There are many tourist places in Goa worth visiting.
-From the beaches in Goa, to the national parks and hills, churches, forts, markets, and the backwaters, you will find virtually everything in this small Indian state.
-In fact, there are so many choices that it may be difficult to see them all in one visit if you don’t have a list to guide you.
+From the beaches in Goa, to the national parks and hills, churches, forts, markets, and the backwaters, you will find virtually everything here.
+You can see and do so much in Goa that you may end up staying for a long time in Goa.
+Many international tourists do just that, especially the Brits and the Russians.
+Others keep coming back to Goa again and again.
 So here’s a list of the must-see places in Goa that you should definitely include in your tour planning.

 Make sure you don’t miss these best places to visit in Goa: